-Southwest Airlines CEO Gary Kelly said during the carrier’s earnings call that the board had directed him to look at aircraft other than the Boeing 737.
+Before the pandemic Southwest didn’t have enough planes and struggled to expand in the face of the MAX’s grounding.
+But it’s even ore important for Boeing that it retained its all-737 customer.
+CEO Gary Kelly said during the carrier’s October 2019 earnings call that the board had directed him to look at aircraft other than the Boeing 737.

-Southwest has been an exclusive Boeing 737 operator since its founding.
+Southwest has been a mostly Boeing 737 operator since its founding, though for a time they leased Braniff Boeing 727s.
 This was largely the result of serendipity.
-The 737-200 was always on the table, since Southwest’s business model was based on PSA in California and they were a 737 operator.
+The 737-200 was always on the table for the airline when it launched, since Southwest’s business model was based on PSA in California and they were a 737 operator.

-Rollin King and Muse were in a meeting at Douglas when Muse placed a call to Boeing and pressured them to do a deal within the hour or else they’d buy from Douglas.
+Board member Rollin King and founding President Lamar Muse were in a meeting at Douglas when Muse placed a call to Boeing and pressured them to do a deal within the hour or else they’d buy from Douglas.

 As the Douglas meeting got underway, Boeing called back accepting the deal.
 Southwest went out and hired pilots from Purdue Airlines which was going out of business.
 Since Purdue was a DC-9 operator they had to pay to send the pilots who weren’t type-certified to fly the Boeing 737 to the United Airlines training facility in Denver.